 In federal construction projects, any misstatement as to differing site conditions in government contracts can support a claim for breach of contract.
 See Hollerbach v.
 United States, 233 U.S. 165, 172 (1914).

-- The same requirements apply whether the contractor asserts such a common law breach of contract claim or a Type I claim under the Differing Site Conditions clause, a clause which is common in government construction contracts, but was not included in your contract with the government.
+- The same requirements apply whether the contractor asserts such a common law breach of contract claim or a Type I claim under the Differing Conditions clause, a clause which is common in government construction contracts but was not included in your contract with the government.

-Required Legal Proof for Differing Site Condition Claims in Government Contracts
+Required Legal Proof for Differing Site Conditions Claims in Government Contracts

-In order to prevail in differing site condition claims against the federal government, you must establish four legal elements:
+In order to prevail in differing site conditions claims against the federal government under FAR 52.236-2, you must establish four legal elements:

 1. You must prove that a reasonable contractor reading the contract documents as a whole would interpret them as making a representation as to differing site conditions.
 See Renda Marine, 509 F.3d at 1376